-The Ethical Meat Handbook, by Meredith Leigh, seeks a middle ground, arguing that by assuming full responsibility for the food on our fork, and more importantly, the route by which it gets there, animals can be an optimal source of food, fiber, and environmental management.
+The Ethical Meat Handbook (New Society Publishers, 2015), by Meredith Leigh, seeks a middle ground, arguing that by assuming full responsibility for the food on our fork, and more importantly, the route by which it gets there, animals can be an optimal source of food, fiber, and environmental management.

 This simple table compares total costs associated with raising a pig based on feed type.
 In the second column, you see costs associated with conventionally grown GMO feed.
 In the third column, you see costs of conventionally grown, GMO-free feed (while the seed is not genetically modified, the crop is grown with synthetic chemical herbicides and pesticides, and is not required to be managed according to organic standards).
 The fourth column lists costs associated with certified organic feed, which by law does not contain genetically modified seed and is grown with adherence to standards for environmental and consumer health.

 These numbers are based on the enterprise budget of a pork and poultry farm near my home in Asheville, NC.
 My friends Graham and Wendy Brugh, of Dry Ridge Farm, raise about 150 hogs a year, plus about 1,500 chickens.
 They also sell lamb.
 These numbers allow them to sell weekly retail at farmers’ markets and support some wholesale accounts with local butcher shops and grocers.
 Note that the price per pound of feed is based on the price their farm gets, since they buy their feed by the ton.
 For those raising pork on the home scale and thus buying feed by the bag, prices per pound will be slightly higher.